 Fans can purchase special Pink Out T-shirts and sweaters to wear during the games.
 For each item sold, $5 will be donated to someone battling cancer within each district.
 The online store will remain open through Thursday, Nov.
 13.

-9 days ago, Hillsboro R-III School District Communications
+about 1 month ago, Hillsboro R-III School District Communications

 Pink Out Games for boys and girls basketball vs. De Soto in January and February 2026